MatthijsKamstra/haxejs/intro.md

 ###For who is this?

+For clever, cool and handsom developers.
+Duh! :D

-Probably for javascript developers who already started with Haxe.
+* Probably for javascript developers who already started with Haxe.
-Developers who know that javascript sucks for bigger projects.
+* Developers who know that javascript sucks for bigger projects.
-Developers who have tried CoffeeScript and TypeScript.
+* Developers who have tried CoffeeScript and TypeScript.
-Javascript developers who write more then a half a dozen classes.
+* Javascript developers who write more then a half a dozen classes.
+* Flash-developers looking for an AS3 replacement
+* Flash-developers starting with js and trying to compete with plain js-developers
+* Freelance developers working with js
+* Small developers teams working on big projects

 ## Documentation goals